-Starting Friday, March 20 at 6pm, OHSU Library’s physical locations will be closed, but online services remain available to support research, clinical care and online instruction.
+OHSU Library’s physical locations are closed, but online services remain available to support research, clinical care and online instruction.
 Below you will find information about the Library’s current services and resources.
-This information is subject to change, so please check back often and use our Contact Form or email us at email@example.com with questions or requests for assistance.
+This information is subject to change, so please check back often and use our Contact Form or email us at firstname.lastname@example.org with questions or requests for assistance.

 How can OHSU faculty, residents, staff, and students access electronic resources from off-campus?